The 3,000-Year-Old Mayan QR Code: Fact or Fiction?

 Imagine unearthing an ancient artifact with an uncanny resemblance to modern technology.
 How fascinating is that?
 Because this Mayan QR code certainly captured our attention.

-A photograph of the 3,000-year-old Mayan statue with a QR code face started making the rounds on the internet as early as 2015.
+A photograph of the 3,000-year-old Mayan statue with QR code face started making the rounds on the internet as early as 2015.
 And an online debate has resurfaced: could it really be a message from the past, or is it a modern hoax?

 In this article, we will delve into the fascinating claims of discovery in Maya ruins and dissect evidence to uncover the truth behind the mystery that has everyone so intrigued.